The 12 Archetypes

 The fool in Tarot symbolises the innocence act the beginning of their spiritual journey unaware of the dangers ahead but filled with the excitement of Potential

-Myth & Fiction: Frodo from The Lord of the Rings is an innocent thrust into a dangerous world who despite facing Darkness, retains a belief in good and morality
+Frodo from The Lord of the Rings is an innocent thrust into a dangerous world who despite facing Darkness, retains a belief in good and morality

 And sub archetypes:

-The dreamer, focuses in a idealistic and hopeful future, often unaware of the realities of the present.
+The Dreamer, focuses in a idealistic and hopeful future, often unaware of the realities of the present.

-The naif fool innocent to the point of being unaware of danger, sometimes blind sided by the harshness of reality
+The Naif fool innocent to the point of being unaware of danger, sometimes blind sided by the harshness of reality

-The saint represents spiritual purity often engaging in self-sacrifice in the name of goodness
+The Saint represents spiritual purity often engaging in self-sacrifice in the name of goodness

-10 The Caregiver
+10 The Caregiver , Nurturer

 Goals: